-Grading of the Award A Model C - Masters Degree (Coursework) program will be conferred as an ordinary degree, or will be conferred 'With Distinction' in cases when a student has: i) achieved a Grade Point Average of 6.0 or above; and ii) completed 50% or more of the degree at the University of Newcastle.
+Grading of the Award A Model C - Masters Degree (Coursework) program will be conferred as an ordinary degree, or wil be conferred 'With Distinction' in cases when a student has: i) achieved a Grade Point Average of 6.0 or above; and ii) completed 50% or more of the degree at the University of Newcastle.
 Qualification Title Master of (Field of Study).
 The qualification title should clearly indicate the field(s) of study or discipline.
 Pathways - General The University supports student mobility and the elimination of unfair and unnecessary barriers to our qualifications.
 Approved entry pathways and admission requirements are described in Admission and Selection Criteria in this table.
-Pathways - Credit and Advanced Standing Credit Granted in accordance with the AQF Qualifications Pathways Policy to a maximum of 40 units of credit, ensuring that the integrity of the program is preserved, the volume of learning is satisfied and the learning outcomes are achieved.
-Advanced Standing Advanced standing will be granted to eligible applicants on the basis of formal and non-formal learning completed, depending on the level and the discipline previously completed.
+Pathways - credit and advanced standing Granted in accordance with the AQF Qualifications Pathways Policy to a maximum of 40 units of credit, ensuring that the integrity of the program is preserved, the volume of learning is satisfied and the learning outcomes are achieved.
+Advanced standing will be granted to eligible applicants on the basis of formal and non-formal learning completed, depending on the level and the discipline previously completed.
 Refer to Admission and Selection Criteria, Part A in this table.
-Please see Credit and Recognition of Prior Learning Policy.
 Pathways - Recognition of Prior Learning (RPL) Recognition of Prior Learning (RPL) is possible for both formal and informal prior learning.
 RPL may be used for admission purposes or to grant advanced standing.
 RPL will be evaluated on a case by case basis and must be current and relevant to the program's learning outcomes.
 Colleges must provide detailed information on RPL when submitting new or revised programs.
-Pathways - combined degrees A combined degree may be formally approved by the Program and Course Approval Committee (PCAC) and listed in Table A or determined on a case by case application in accordance with the Program Design and Management Manual .
+Formal RPL admission arrangements must be approved by Program and Course Approval Committee.
+Pathways - combined degrees A combined degree may be formally approved by the Program and Course Approval Committee (PCAC) and listed in Table A or determined on a case by case application in accordance with the Combined Degree Principles described in the Program Management Manual - Coursework .
 Pathways - nested or integrated qualifications Nested qualifications are qualifications that include articulated arrangements from a lower level qualification to a higher qualification to enable multiple entry and exit points.
 These are purposely designed qualifications that enable explicit articulation pathways and encompass more than one AQF level and / or qualification type.
-A Model C - Masters Degree (Coursework) may be nested with a Masters Degree (Extended) (level 9).
+A Model C - Masters Degree (Coursework) may be nested (integrated) with the following qualifications: - Graduate Certificate (level 8); - Masters Degree (Extended) (level 9); or - Doctoral Degree (Professional) (level 10).
 Approved nested qualifications will be listed in Table A of this Schedule.
-A Model C - Masters Degree (Coursework) may be integrated with a Graduate Certificate (level 8).
-Approved integrated qualifications will be listed in Table A of this Schedule.
-Pathways - Exit An exit award may be available to a student where: i) an exit award has been linked to the program in which the student is enrolled; ii) the student has satisfactorily completed the program of study to the point where they are eligible for the approved exit award; iii) the student is unable to complete the remaining requirements for their original enrolment; iv) the student has made an application, in writing, to have their enrolment transferred and therefore be awarded an exit award and v) the relevant College Pro Vice-Chancellor has approved the application.
+Pathways - Exit An exit award may be available to a student where: i) an exit award has been linked to the program in which the student is enrolled; ii) the student has satisfactorily completed the program of study to the point where they are eligible for the approved exit award; iii) the student is unable to complete the remaining requirements for their original enrolment; iv) the student has made an application, in writing, to have their enrolment transferred and therefore be awarded an exit award and v) the relevant Pro Vice-Chancellor has approved the application.
 Approved Exit awards will be noted in Table A of this Schedule.
-Pathways - Graduate Graduates of this program may seek admission to Masters Degree (Research) or Doctoral Degree (Research) Professional Accreditation Model C - Masters Degree (Coursework) may be accredited by professional associations.
+Pathways - Graduate Graduates of this program may seek admission to Masters Degree (Research), Doctoral Degree (Professional) or Doctoral Degree (Research) Professional Accreditation Model C - Masters Degree (Coursework) may be accredited by professional associations.
 Additional Information This section is intentionally blank.

-Section 3 - Notes
+Section 4 - Notes